 Decision-making from a carer’s perspective

-When you care for children and young people you give them safety, security and an opportunity to heal.
-We recognise that you best understand their needs and have valuable insights into decisions about the health, safety and wellbeing of the child or young person in your care.
+When you care for children and young people you provide them with a sense of safety and an opportunity to heal.
+We recognise that you have valuable insights into the health and wellbeing needs of the child or young person in your care.

 You can take part in decision-making in a way that works for you and the child.
-Let your case worker know how you prefer to communicate (eg email, phone, home visits, and care meetings) to share valuable information and contribute to plans about your child's life.
+Let the DCP case worker know how you prefer to communicate (eg email, phone, home visits, and care meetings) to share valuable information and contribute to plans about your child's life.

 Contact arrangements with family